This review is for Rosie’s Book Review Team. The book was purchased by the reviewer.

 The main character, Dr. Adam Bascom, practices medicine in Aylsham, a small town in Norwich.
-His closest friend, and the person off of whom he bounces ideas, is Peter Lassimer, a pharmacist and a confirmed ladies’ man.
-Indeed, Dr. Bascom’s unmarried status is the subject of many of their interchanges and a thread running through this book, as in the first two, but with more intensity.
+His closest friend, and the person off whom he bounces ideas, is Peter Lassimer, a pharmacist and a confirmed ladies’ man.
+Dr. Bascom’s unmarried status has the subject of many of their interchanges, but this book hints that his status may change, sooner or later.
+Dr. Bascom has fallen in love with Lady Alice, young and wealthy widow of one of his former patients.

 About the author: